fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 The SessionsView xaml is defined by:

-* The **xaml** file which define the user interface
+* The **xaml** file which defines the user interface
-* The **cs** file which define the code behind
+* The **cs** file which defines the code behind

-> This approach is really useful when designers and developers work together, and using MVVM pattern it allow to have UI separated from the behavior of the page.
+> This approach is really useful when designers and developers works together, and using MVVM pattern allows to have the UI separated from the behavior of the page.

 > See more about Xaml in this article [Xamarin.Forms Xaml Basics](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/xaml-for-xamarin-forms/).

-Now let’s change the App.cs in ENEI.SessionsApp to use the SessionsView:
+Now let’s change the App.cs in ENEI.SessionsApp project, to use the SessionsView:

     public class App : Application
     {